What is Restorative Dentistry?

 Crowns are used to restore a tooth that has suffered from extensive decay, cracks, chips, and infection.
 They are also used to repair a tooth that was previously restored by a filling, inlay, or onlay.

-A crown is always used to return function to a tooth treated with root canal therapy.
-Once the pulp and roots of the tooth are free of bacteria and infection, we ‘cap’ the tooth with a crown to return function and aesthetics.
+A crown is also used to return function to a tooth treated with root canal therapy.
+Once the pulp and roots of the tooth are free of bacteria and infection, we ‘cap’ the tooth with a crown to return chewing ability and aesthetics.

 When is Extraction Used?